maen08/maen08/README.md

 ### About Me
 A self taught developer specifically, a Python Developer (Pro) with successfully projects under my belt.
 Not limited to programming but a Tech-Tinker who believes in learning and trying.
-Currently, pursuing Telecoms engineering (Bachelor degree level) at the University of Dar es Salaam, Tanzania.
+Studied Telecoms engineering (Bachelor degree level) at the University of Dar es Salaam, Tanzania.

-Other skills including **DevOps, OpenSource contributor and Tech writer**.
+Also **DevOps, OpenSource contributor and Tech writer**.